 For press coverage of LABA:House of Study click here.

-Elissa Strauss, Co-Artistic Director and Journal Editor, is a freelance writer who lives in Brooklyn.
-She is an essayist and blogger who has written about gender, culture and religion for a variety of publications including Slate, Salon, the Village Voice, The American Prospect, MarieClaire.com, Jezebel, and the Forward, where she is also a contributing editor to the Sisterhood blog.
-She is currently working on her first novel which takes place in her hometown of Los Angeles, as well as a LABA book.
+Elissa Strauss, co-artistic director and journal editor, is a freelance writer who lives in Brooklyn.
+She is an essayist and blogger who has written about gender, culture and religion for a variety of publications including the New York Times, Salon, The American Prospect, Jezebel and the Forward, where she is a contributing editor to the Sisterhood blog.
+She is currently working on her first novel which takes place in her hometown of Los Angeles. www.elissastrauss.com

 14th Street Y Staff:

 Shayna Kreisler is the Senior Program Director of the 14th Street Y. Prior to working with LABA at the Y, she earned her Master’s in Business Administration from the Kelley School of Business at Indiana University, her Masters in Art Education from The Steinhardt School at NYU, and her bachelors in Fine Art from the Maryland Institute, College of Art.
 Shayna has been an arts educator in the NYC public schools system, has worked for BBYO, Inc, an International Jewish Youth movement, building community across the globe through civic engagement, and she has worked in advertising and design as an Art Director for a top Philadelphia ad agency.
 Shayna is an artist at her core who believes that art has the ability to effect real change and build community in powerful ways.